natiginfo/algo-and-data/src/content/part6.md

 In reality, this could be enhanced in multiple ways.
 For example when we find any route to our end-point of the route, we could ignore the other locations, where we will reach later than to that end-point.

+<Note>In the example we take into consideration the average waiting time.
+So for example, if the buses leave every 10 minutes, the average waiting time is 5 minutes.</Note>

 # Floyd-Warshall algorithm

 Let's next look into a problem, where we want find the shortest paths *from all* nodes *into all* nodes.
 One way to solve this would be to run Bellman-Ford or Dijkstra's algorithm for each node of the graph.
 We can however solve this more directly by searching all the paths *simultaneosly* with the *Floyd-Warshall* algorithm.